Overview of Methodologies for Assessing Fair Market Value

 When dealing with trading or operating businesses, most valuers will make little reference to the cost approach, other than to use it as a sense check on the results obtained from the income and market approaches.

 Some valuers reach a conclusion by taking the results of each approach (or of the approaches they have selected) and averaging them, rather than trying to understand why the value indications differ and choosing what they believe to be the most appropriate approach and then using the others as checks.
-This might be regarded as indecisive and a means of avoiding expressing a view; it is also not generally considered appropriate according to IVS.
+This might be regarded as indecisive and a means of avoiding expressing a view.

 Finally, the valuer should review the conclusion alongside any other relevant data, to check that the valuation arrived at makes sense in the light of the wider market and in the context of alternative investments, and to rationalise the result by explaining why it is higher or lower than might have been expected.